aws-samples/serverless-patterns/private-custom-domain-name-cross-account/README.md

     -  Enter the **Custom Domain Name ARN** created in the first template
     -  Enter the **VPC Endpoint Hosted Zone ID**
     -  Allow SAM CLI to create IAM roles with the required permissions.

-# How it works

-This pattern utilizes two AWS Sccounts and their respective templates.

-1. **Account A** : Hosts the Private API Gateway and the Private Custom Domain Name:
-    -  **Amazon API Gateway (Private)**: Receives requests from the Account B via the Execute VPC Endpoint deployed in Account B
-    - **Custom Domain Name** which is hit by the client in Account B to invoke the API Gateway
-    - The **Custom Domain Name** is then shared with Account B via AWS Resource Access Manager (AWS RAM)

-2. **Account B** : Hosts the Private Hosted Zone, the Execute API VPC Endpoint and creates the Domain Name Access association.
-A client in the VPC where the VPC Endpoint is deployed can then send requests to the Private API Gateway in Account A using the Custom Domain Name

 ## Cleanup